githubkusi/awesome-knowledge-management-tools/features.md

 Many of the services can also be included via an embed link which forwards you onto the 3rd party site.
 However, for content rendering on the page, a particular service must be explicitly supported

+## Diagrams.net

+**draw.io** was the original name of the web-based diagramming software.
+In 2020, it was renamed to diagrams.net, but the original name draw.io is still used sometimes

 # Administration

 # Authentication